-CCRN may be accompanied by syndromes like Goldenhar's and Townes-Brocks syndrome.
-Goldenhar syndrome (oculo-auriculo-vertebral syndrome) includes a triad of mandibular hypoplasia resulting in facial asymmetry, ear and eye malformations, and vertebral anomalies.2 Townes-Brocks syndrome is characterised by a triad of imperforate anus, overfolded superior helices, and accessory tragus.
+CCRN may be accompanied by syndromes like Goldenhar's and Townes-Brocks syndrome.2 Goldenhar syndrome (oculo-auriculo-vertebral syndrome) includes a triad of mandibular hypoplasia resulting in facial asymmetry, ear and eye malformations, and vertebral anomalies.2 Townes-Brocks syndrome is characterized by a triad of imperforate anus, overfolded superior helices, and accessory tragus.
 Individuals with Townes-Brocks syndrome may also experience hearing impairments, thumb malformations, renal impairment, congenital heart disease, foot malformations, and genitourinary malformations.
 Other rare associations are Wolf-Hirschhorn syndrome and VACTERL syndrome.
 Thus, ophthalmological, otorhinolaryngological, oral, and spinal examinations should be performed to rule out associations with congenital syndromes.
-Histopathological examination of CCRN reveals the presence of elastic cartilage surrounded by various skin structures, including eccrine glands, adipose tissue, and pilosebaceous units.4 Ultrasonography and computed tomography scans can be utilised to determine the extent of the lesion and to look for any underlying sinus tracts.3 cleft cyst.
+Histopathological examination of CCRN reveals the presence of elastic cartilage surrounded by various skin structures, including eccrine glands, adipose tissue, and pilosebaceous units.4 Ultrasonography and computed tomography scans can be utilized to determine the extent of the lesion and to look for any underlying sinus tracts.

+Differential diagnoses for CCRN include thyroglossal duct cyst, hair follicle naevus, fibroepithelial polyp, and branchial cleft cyst.
 Thyroglossal duct cysts are most prevalent in the neck's midline near the hyoid bone, moving on tongue protrusion or swallowing.
 Hair follicle naevus presents as a solitary, skin-coloured papule and is sometimes accompanied by hypertrichosis.
 Fibroepithelial polyps are benign, soft, fleshy growths hanging off the skin of collagen fibres and blood vessels.
 Branchial cleft cysts can appear as cysts, fistulas, sinus tracts, or cartilaginous remnants, typically found on the front of the neck and upper chest.